giulianopz/lfcs/domains/3-user-and-group-management/b.md

 >oper:x:5008:<username>
 ```

-The `newgroup` command executes a new shell and changes a user’s real group information:
+The `newgroup` command executes a new shell and changes a user's real group information:
 ```
 id
 >uid=5004(<username>) gid=5004(oinstall) groups=5004(oinstall),5005(dba) ...